Wanna hear some stories?

 Eat The Fruit is the whole journey...
 And I'd love it if you joined me for a bit.

-Even though I've only been a mother to my two sons for a decade (including pregnancy, to be sure), I've learned more from them than I ever would have anticipated.
+Even though I've only been a mother to my two sons for over a decade, I've learned more from them than I ever would have anticipated.
 Really, it's kind of crazy.
 Really, at times it feels like it's made me a bit crazy.

 They make me laugh.
 They make me angry.
 They make me proud.
 They make me fierce.
 They make me cry.
 They make me more me than I've ever been.